-General Tips for Event Planning After COVID-19
+General Tips for Event Planning During COVID-19

-In future, when organizing or attending a large gathering/event like a concert, festival, worship service or cultural/sporting event, you need to make an informed decision.
+If organizing or attending a large gathering/event like a concert, festival, worship service or cultural/sporting event, you need to make an informed decision.
 Many people in close contact in one location for a long time can lead to the spread of respiratory illnesses.
 Other factors also come into play, such as venue cleanliness, crowd size, health and age of attendees, and number of high-touch areas (like doors, elevators).

 - Each event is different, so assess the type, size, scope and need for it.
 Consider the number of people who may attend too.

 - If you still plan to hold an event, assess the risk and take steps to reduce the spread of illness.
 Consider things like: